yesiamrocks/cssanimation.io/README.md

 [![GSAP Support](https://img.shields.io/badge/Also%20Supports-GSAP%20Animations-88CE02?style=for-the-badge&logo=greensock&logoColor=white)](https://github.com/yesiamrocks/gsapanimation)

 **cssanimation.io** is a lightweight, modular CSS animation library built for front-end developers, creative coders, and UI ninjas.
-Get access to **300+ plug-and-play animation classes** (both pure CSS and GSAP-powered!) to bring your interfaces to life.
+Get access to **A Rich Set of Ready-to-Use Animation Classes** (both pure CSS and GSAP-powered!) to bring your interfaces to life.
 From simple fades and zooms to dynamic letter effects and 3D transitions, we’ve got your motion design needs covered.

 You're in control.
-Just apply the [class names](./reference/cssanimation-reference.md) where you want them. **Zero setup.
+Just apply the [class names](https://yesiamrocks.github.io/cssanimation.io/cssanimation-demo.html) where you want them. **Zero setup.
 No JavaScript needed (unless you want GSAP).
 Just clean, reusable animations that "just work."**

 ## Why Developers Love It

-- **300+ Pre-built Animations:** Easily add fades, zooms, rotates, bounces, skews, and much more.
+- **Extensive Library of Pre-built Animations:** Easily add fades, zooms, rotates, bounces, skews, and much more.
 - **[GSAP support:](https://github.com/yesiamrocks/gsapanimation)** Integrate powerful animations with GreenSock for advanced control.
 - Text, Element, & Letter Animations: Bring life to individual letters, words, or entire elements.
 - Super Easy to Use: Just add a class and your animation is live.
 Seriously!